-A Mesoscale Convective System (MCS) is racing east-south-east across Ohio and is rapidly approaching the West Virginia and Maryland borders… Look out Washington… The Weather will go down hill in a hurry this evening!
+A Mesoscale Convective System (MCS) is racing east-south-east across Ohio and is rapidly approaching the West Virginia and Maryland borders.
+Look out Washington, the Weather will go down hill in a hurry this evening!

 A mesoscale convective system is a complex of thunderstorms that becomes organized on a scale larger than the individual thunderstorms but smaller than extra-tropical cyclones and normally persists for several hours or more.

-As these storms approach the mountains and it becomes more certain that they may survive the trip (I don’t see why they would dissipate given a strong jet stream aloft, the record heat outside, high dewpoints and very high CAPE values (convective available potential energy).
-The “Spark” to ignite the CAPE (gasoline) is moving this way. *You have been warned* The National Weather Service and Storm Prediction Center may issue a Severe Thunderstorm Watch for the Washington Region a bit later this afternoon.
+As these storms approach the mountains and it becomes more certain that they may survive the trip (I don’t see why they would dissipate given a strong jet stream aloft, the record heat outside, high dew points and very high CAPE values (convective available potential energy) Severe Thunderstorm Watches may be issued across our region.